 - 1 oz agave nectar

-- Optional: garnish with fresh citrus and sip slowly!
+- Pour over ice into a glass, garnish with fresh citrus (optional) and start sipping!

 To make a pitcher version, multiply each ingredient serving size by 4-6.